NativeScript/docs-v7/vuejs-docs/ns-ui/overview.md

 For more information on setting up and using a particular feature, take a look at the dedicated [article]({% slug chart-getting-started-vue %} "Read more about RadCartesianChart with Vue.") in RadChart's documentation section.
 The articles are extended with Vue snippets and explanations where needed.

 ## DataForm for Vue: overview
-DataForm for Vue exposes all of the familiar features already available through the NativeScript UI APIs:
+DataForm for Vue (distributed through the `nativescript-ui-dataform` package on npmjs) exposes all of the familiar features already available through the NativeScript UI APIs:

 - Properties
 - Groups